 During law school, Mr. Ahadome served as the student director of the Intellectual Property Moot Court.
 He participated in the 40th annual Giles Rich Intellectual Property Moot Court Competition, where he won the best advocate in the northeastern region.
 He has been recognized by the National Black Lawyers as one of its "Top 40 under 40" lawyers.

-- JD, University of Minnesota Law School, 2013, cum laude
+- JD, Intellectual Property and Technology Law, University of Minnesota Law School, 2013, cum laude

 - US District Court, District of Minnesota